xc-lab/xc-lab.github.io/_pages/cv.md

   This project develops a time series forecasting model that combines historical sales trends of similar books with the seasonal patterns of prelaunch titles to predict sales over the next two years.
 The forecasting software has been successfully deployed by several Chinese publishing companies.

+## 🔬 Patents
 ---
+- *A Machine Learning–Based Method and System for Prognostic Survival Stage Prediction*.
+Chinese Invention Patent, Publication No. CN114496306A, 2022.

 ## 🧑‍🏫 Teaching & Mentoring
+---
 - **Teaching Assistant**
   *Higher Mathematics in Liberal Arts*, Beihang University, 2020